redsox2002/json_validate/README.md

 # JSON Validate

-JSON Validate is a JSON validator that uses the [click](http://click.pocoo.org/5/) module.
+JSON Validate is a JSON validator that uses the Python [click](http://click.pocoo.org/5/) module.

 ### How it works